Physics

 M.Phil.
 Students who have successfully advanced to candidacy qualify for the M.Phil. degree.

 M.S.
-Students who withdraw from the Ph.D. program may be eligible to receive the M.S. degree if they have met the requirements and have not already received the M.Phil. degree.
+Students who withdraw from the Ph.D. program may be eligible to receive the M.S. degree, if they have met the course requirements and have not submitted a thesis prospectus.
 For the M.S., students must successfully complete all six core courses listed above, in addition to completing either PHYS 990, Special Investigations, or an advanced elective (all with a satisfactory record).
 Certain equivalent course work or successful completion of a pass-out examination may allow individual students to substitute an elective course for a required one.

 Courses